 The Application Process

-You’ll need to download and complete the application forms on your computer.
-It’s not advisable to handwrite when filling the forms as that will delay the processing times.
+Download and complete the application forms on your computer.
+It’s not advisable to handwrite when filling the forms as it will delay the processing time.

 A National Police Check is required as part of the application.
 You’ll find the details for the police check in the form.
-You will need to complete an Experience Statement and a Technical Referee Report for every component and class you want.
+Complete an Experience Statement and a Technical Referee Report for every component and class you want.

 In your application, be sure to include proof that you have the required insurance and that you have completed the appropriate application fee.
 Be sure to print and sign all the hard copies of your application form and police check consent.

-Your application must not contain any false written or oral statements.
+Your application must not contain any false statements.
 You can then submit the forms by mail or in person.

 From the details above, you can easily pick out that training is essential.
 The Victorian Building Authority requires work experience, practical experience, educational qualifications, and certifications to approve your application.

-Due to the regulations set by the VBA, in Victoria, you should start with the CPC50210 Diploma of Building and Construction (Building).
+Due to the regulations set by the VBA, you should start with the CPC50210 Diploma of Building and Construction (Building).
 This course can take about 12-24 months.
-You can easily complete this course online to prep for your career or expand on your knowledge, ready to run your own construciton business.
+You can easily complete this course online to prep for your career, expand on your knowledge, or get ready to run your own construction business.

-So, if you want to get a builder’s licence in Victoria, be sure to take the time to ensure you meet the eligibility requirements.
-Training is a critical part of your application, and Back to Basics is here to help you.
-Our Certificate IV and Diploma courses allow you to get the training you need to qualify as a builder.
+To start, make sure you meet the eligibility requirements.
+Obviously, training is a critical part of your application, and Back to Basics is here to help you.